The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Characterization

 \section{Characterization}

-The purpose of this paper is to probe the connection between arrested dynamics and isoperimetric properties of the local particle neighborhoods.
-I therefore compute the radical Voronoi tessellation (also known as power diagram or Dirichlet cell complex) using the \textbf{\texttt{voro++}} library~\cite{rycroft2006analysis, rycroft2007multiscale}.
+I probed structure by computing the radical Voronoi tessellation (also known as power diagram or Dirichlet cell complex) using the \textbf{\texttt{voro++}} library~\cite{rycroft2006analysis, rycroft2007multiscale}.
 The radical Voronoi tessellation respects the radius difference between the two sizes of particles in the system.
-Figure~\ref{fig:voronoi}a shows a result of this analysis for a small part of a simulation volume in for $R^{-1} = 1.4$ at an area fraction of $\phi = 0.777$; close to the experimental value for the glass transition~\cite{lozano2019active}.
+Figure~\ref{fig:voronoi}a shows a result of this analysis for a small part of a simulation volume in for $R^{-1} = 1.4$ at an area fraction of $\phi = 0.777$; close to the experimentally relevant value of the area fraction~\cite{puckett2013equilibrating, lozano2019active, vishali2025topological}.